 - Buy the right equipment and machinery for the job and ensure it is suitable for the intended use.
-Having the right tools for a task greatly reduces risks.
+Having the right tools for a task reduces risks.
 See purchase the right equipment.

 - Provide safety guards on parts of equipment which could cause injury.
 Use fixed guards where possible and consider which materials are most appropriate.

 - Safe for use and properly maintained in a safe condition.
 Make sure that workers can easily find start and stop buttons, and emergency stop buttons.

 - Put appropriate warning signs on or near the equipment.

 - Introduce - and stick to - special working procedures for dangerous equipment.

-- Provide personal protective equipment (PPE) if risks can't otherwise be minimised.
+- Provide personal protective equipment (PPE) if you can't otherwise minimise the risks.
 See personal protective equipment.

 - Provide employees with guidelines on how to minimise risks from heat-producing equipment.
 This includes ovens and welding equipment.
-For example, provide PPE such as masks, gloves and heat-resistant aprons and ensure that employees know how and when to use them.
+For example, provide PPE such as masks, gloves and heat-resistant aprons.
+Ensure that employees know how and when to use them.

 Regular exposure to high vibrations can be dangerous.
 Download a health risks from hand-arm vibration guide (PDF, 154K).